 The ARC Training Centre in Cognitive Computing for Medical Technologies will be led by The University of Melbourne, in partnership with IBM Research-Australia, with the involvement of: Western Sydney University, RMIT University, and the University of South Australia; and with participating organisations Medtronic Australasia Pty Ltd, CSIRO, St Vincent’s Health, The Florey Institute of Neuroscience and Mental Health, Melbourne Academic Centre for Health, and Cogstate Ltd.

-Centre leadership team: L to R - Dr Juerg von Kaenel, Associate Director, IBM Research – Australia; Dr Natalie Gunn, Research Manager, IBM Research - Australia; Professor Sue Thomas, Chief Executive Officer, Australian Research Council; Senator Jane Hume, Senator for Victoria, Professor Tim Baldwin, Director, ARC Training Centre in Cognitive Computing for Medical Technologies; Professor Karin Verspoor, Deputy Director, ARC Training Centre in Cognitive Computing for Medical Technologies; Professor Iven Mareels, Lab Director, IBM Research - Australia
+Centre leadership team: Left to right - Dr Juerg von Kaenel, Associate Director, IBM Research – Australia; Dr Natalie Gunn, Research Manager, IBM Research - Australia; Professor Sue Thomas, Chief Executive Officer, Australian Research Council; Senator Jane Hume, Senator for Victoria, Professor Tim Baldwin, Director, ARC Training Centre in Cognitive Computing for Medical Technologies; Professor Karin Verspoor, Deputy Director, ARC Training Centre in Cognitive Computing for Medical Technologies; Professor Iven Mareels, Lab Director, IBM Research - Australia